 To preserve and share widely the ground-breaking stories of the Thames Tunnel project and the outstanding achievements of the Brunel family and their relevance to our lives today.
 We inspire communities through exploration, learning and performance.

-We are shortly to appoint a new Museum Director and will be making an announcement soon.
-Our Learning and Volunteer Manager is Clara Pereira and our Heritage Manager is Julian Ayres.
-For any enquiries please email us on: email@example.com or phone on: 020 7231 3840.
+Katherine McAlpine joined the Museum as Director in January 2021.
+Our Heritage Manager is Julian Ayres.
+Part-time Finance Manager is Sarah Kuklewicz.
+For any enquiries please email us on: email@example.com or phone on: 020 7231 3840 during opening hours.

 Our volunteers range in length of service from seven years to one week and from actors to engineers.
 Read about our fantastic volunteers and why they enjoy sharing the Brunel stories so much.
 Meet Our Volunteers.

-Our trustees make sure we are run properly and help decide strategy: Dana Skelley OBE (Chair), Peronel Craddock, Tiffany Grimwade, Andrew McManus, Nick Mansell, Maureen Nolan, Jane Stancliffe.
+Our trustees make sure we are run properly and help decide strategy: Dana Skelley OBE (Chair), Peronel Craddock, Tiffany Grimwade, Nick Mansell, Maureen Nolan, Kathy Adams (Hon Treasurer).
+Meet Our Trustees.

 More information about the charity and its finances, including its Annual Reports, can be found at the Charity Commission website.